 How would you use these suggestions?

-..
-Create something that looks like and emotionally feels like a game.
+– Create something that looks and emotionally feels like a game.
 How would you ‘feel’ in a game?

-Is it acceptable to question if practices such as multi shuttle, 2 v 1, static (limited movement) or repetitive hitting ones help develop those decision-making skills that are required to be successful in competition?
+Is it acceptable to question if badminton practice such as multi shuttle, 2 v 1, static (limited movement) or repetitive hitting helps develop those decision-making skills that are required to be successful in competition?

 Please balance your use of practices that do not include ‘real’ game decisions.

 The test for the coach is to initially limit the number of decisions and therefore the number of required responses by the player.
-As the player developes in the specific skill then increase the difficulty and complexity of the decsions required.
-Eventually the practice should resemble a real game with total uncertainty for both players.
+As the player develops in the specific skill then increase the difficulty and complexity of the decisions required.

 4 Always be prepared to recap a previous practice to reconfirm a previously learnt skill

 This may sound like common sense.
-Ask yourself the question; “how often do I include something in a session that was practised in the last one?”
+However, ask yourself the question; “how often do I include something in a session that was practised in the last one?”
 Not with the aim of just repeating it, but with the aim of subtly checking development and understanding.

 I have two suggestions, ask a question to the player/group or set a task and observe.
 Which do you think is most effective?